Norman Cousins: Political views and activism

-Following the 1962 Cuban missile crisis, President John F. Kennedy saw that only he could find the terms that would be accepted by Nikita Khrushchev to avert nuclear war.
-Both sides used unofficial intermediaries to relay messages back and forth outside the usual diplomatic routes.
-For example Kennedy used Norman Cousins, who was well appreciated in Moscow for his leadership of SANE, the Committee for a SANE Nuclear Policy.
-This helped the two leaders forge the highly successful Limited Test Ban Treaty of 1963.

 Despite his role as an advocate of liberalism, he jokingly expressed opposition to women entering the workforce.
-In 1939, upon learning that the number of women in the workforce was close to the number of unemployed males, he offered this solution: "Simply fire the women, who shouldn't be working anyway, and hire the men.
+In 1939, upon learning that the number of women in the workforce was close to the number of unemployed males, he offered a solution: "Simply fire the women, who shouldn't be working anyway, and hire the men.
 Presto!
 No unemployment.
 No relief rolls.
 No depression."

-In the 1950s, Cousins played a prominent role in bringing the Hiroshima Maidens, a group of twenty-five Hibakusha, to the United States for medical treatment.

-In the 1960s, he began the American-Soviet Dartmouth Conferences for peace process.
+A proponent of world state as the solution to wars, Cousins attempted to frighten humanity into world state, even though his reach in that regard was limited.
+He knew that wars killed many people in history and the total number of killed would be useful to his aims.
+But this number is neither known nor knowable.
+Cousins thought about some high number and decided that 3,640,000,000 would be good enough.
+He published the number in 1953.
+For decades since, the number circulated in scholarly literature in various countries as established fact and caused several scholars to search in archives for its source.
+The search yielded no result.
+The number proved to be “hoax” and even Cousins' method of extrapolation remained an unsolved puzzle.